KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 9. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
 10. Recommendation: Found `XMLHttpRequest` in file `node_helper.js`: Replace it with built-in fetch.
+11. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Beestat by vincep5](https://github.com/vincep5/MMM-Beestat)